itsmosho/acebook/README.md

 ### Set up your project

 1. Fork this repository
-2. Rename your fork to `acebook-<team name>`
-3. Clone your fork to your local machine
-4. Install Node.js dependencies
+2. Install Node.js dependencies
    ```
    npm install
    ```
-5. Install an ESLint plugin for your editor.
+3. Install an ESLint plugin for your editor.
 For example: [linter-eslint](https://github.com/AtomLinter/linter-eslint) for Atom.
-6. Install MongoDB
+4. Install MongoDB
    ```
    brew tap mongodb/brew
    brew install mongodb-community@5.0
    ```
    *Note:* If you see a message that says `If you need to have mongodb-community@5.0 first in your PATH, run:`, follow the instruction.
 Restart your terminal after this.
-7. Start MongoDB
+5. Start MongoDB
    ```
    brew services start mongodb-community@5.0
    ```